 At LLM Handling Equipment, we supply an extensive range of manual, semi-electric and electric pallet stackers.
 We also offer expert advice and guidance on what will best suit your needs – so drop us an email at email@example.com and we’ll get straight back to you.

 LLM Handling Equipment is one of the UK’s leading independent suppliers of materials handling solutions.
 It was established to provide a superior brand of handing equipment to a broad range of industries including financial services, pharmaceutical, oil and gas and transport.
-It provides a comprehensive range of mobile scissor lift tables, pallet trucks, pallet stackers, pallet high lifters and scissor lift tables to ensure that whatever you need, they can help you.
+It provides a comprehensive range of mobile scissor lift tables, pallet trucks, pallet stackers, shelving units, workbenches and warehouse steps to ensure that whatever you need, they can help you.